Hello Grid!

 We've told Josh about our grid and we've told it about the patches we want to fill that grid.
 At last, we can tell Josh how we want our organism (ForeverTree) to behave.

-Some of this code should look familiar.
 When we create a new ForeverTree, we give it an age.
 In this case, it starts as zero years old.
-However, we now see not just the use of the init event callback but the step event callback.
+However, we now see not just the use of the init event callback but the step event.

 Units